Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 - Event phase, where you draw an adventure card and immediately resolve it.
 This phase progresses the story.

 - Placement phase where according to the two rolled dice, you place ship tokens on the oceans.
 The difference in numbers on the dice also represents the number of action points, you get for the round.
-(If you roll doubles, you can end up in special Lull turn, where you place treasures and uprising cubes.)
+(If you roll doubles, you can end up in a special Lull turn, where you place treasures and uprising cubes.)

 - The action phase is the meat of the game and it’s time to spend your action points here.
 In this phase, you have options to: